Learn Working with Photoresistors (LDRs) on the Raspberry Pi with RNBO

 We'll start by exporting the following patcher to the Raspberry Pi target:

 To control the cutoff parameter of this patcher with an LDR, we'll write a quick python script on the Raspberry Pi to use alongside the rnbo runner - ssh in, or connect up a keyboard.
-We'll use a library that should already be on your RPi image called gpiozero and another for communicating with the runner via OSC.
-You can use any OSC library you like, this example will use pyliblo3.
+We'll use a library called gpiozero and another for communicating with the runner via OSC.
+You can use any OSC library you like, this example will use liblo.

-To install pyliblo3 your RPi will need to be internet connected and you will need access the terminal on your RPi.
+To install liblo and gpiozero your RPi will need to be internet connected and you will need access the terminal on your RPi.
 The simplest way to to do this is to ssh in from your primary computer's terminal, but you can also hook up a mouse, keyboard and monitor to your RPi and do it natively.
-Once you are in the RPi terminal, run the following two commands.
-In each case you will need to confirm the command and wait for the download process to complete.
+Once you are in the RPi terminal, run the following command.
+You may need to confirm the command and wait for the installation process to complete.

 Now create a file called RNBOPi_LDR.py by using nano or any other text editor you prefer